Phillip-tech/-Module11_DJS11_PHIBOG534_BCL2401_E02_Phillip-Bogopane_DJS11/README.md

 ## Overview

 Welcome to the Podcast Player Project!
 This project was designed to create a comprehensive podcast player application where users can browse, search, and listen to a variety of podcast shows.
 The app provides a rich user experience with features like sorting, searching, favoriting episodes, and more.
 Unfortunately, due to time constraints and the complexity of some features, the project remains unfinished.
-Nevertheless, it offers a strong foundation for further development.
+Nevertheless, it offers a strong foundation for further development.The project has been deployed on netlify.

 ## Technologies Used
 - Visual Studio Code (VS Code)